 - Consider including a timestamp in your value to help ensure uniqueness.
 For example: acme_202010221045 or acme_2020-10-22-1045

-Everest will look for the following matching ID types by default:
+Everest will look for the following X-header types by default:

 Everest can also accept the following X-header types with a Validity Support request:

-Inbox Placement includes a few configurable settings for matching ID.
+Inbox Placement includes a few configurable settings for X-header.
 To change these settings, select Customize from the Overview tab.
 This will open the Inbox Settings slideout.

-- On the Display Preferences tab, under Inbox Tests: Default Columns, check the box beside X-Header to display the matching ID in the Inbox Tests table.
+- On the Display Preferences tab, under Inbox Tests: Default Columns, check the box beside X-Header to display the X-header in the Inbox Tests table.
 Select Save.

-- On the Header Matching tab, toggle on the Copy to new child accounts switch to have child accounts inherit the matching header or body tag from the parent account.
+- On the Header Matching tab, toggle on the Copy to new child accounts switch to have child accounts inherit the matching X-header or body tag from the parent account.

-- To hide the matching header or body tag from child accounts, toggle on Hide from child accounts.
+- To hide the matching X-header or body tag from child accounts, toggle on Hide from child accounts.